SpontanCombust/witcherscript-ide/docs/user-manual/project-system.md

 Name of the project.
 It must begin with an ASCII letter or underscore and contain only alphanumerical ASCII characters or underscores.
 Spaces are not allowed.

 #### The `description` field
 Short description of the project.
+This field is optional.

 #### The `version` field
 Version of the project.
 It must follow [semantic versioning](https://semver.org/) format.

 #### The `game_version` field
 Version of Witcher 3 with which this project is compatible.
 It can be a range of versions.
-The field does not require any specific format at the moment, but it will change in the future.
+The field does not require any specific format at the moment, but it may change in the future.

 #### The `authors` field
 An array of authors of this project.
 Their form can be completely arbitrary.